Ryuko Hira: Publications

 In 1981, Hira sponsored a Hindi-language commentary (translated by NHK) for visitors to the Hiroshima Peace Memorial to benefit Indian visitors.
 Since 1983, Hira has served as the chief editor of Sairam News, a monthly newsletter published by Sathya Sai Publications Japan.
 In an affinity survey poll conducted by the Cabinet Office of Japan in 2010, young Japanese students were found to have no interest in India, mainly due to the lack of availability of lesson books introducing India to primary school students of Japan.
 In response, Hira published a book entitled Secrets of India, with the support of the All Japan National Congress of Parent Teacher Associations.
 The book was officially released in 2012 by the Embassy of India in Japan on the 60th anniversary of India-Japan Diplomatic Relations.
-The book was received by 23,500 primary schools and public libraries across Japan, and from 2012 to 2017, over seven million Japanese elementary school students read the book as a study of India.

 Most of Hira's books are sold on the Japanese Amazon bookstore today.
 Over 30 books have been placed at national and regional public libraries, including the cultural centre library of the Embassy of India in Japan.

 Devotion to Sathya Sai Baba

-Hira is widely known for his philanthropy, interest in social causes, and spiritual devotion.
-He was first introduced to Sri Sathya Sai Baba in 1978 and has been a passionate student of his teachings since then.
-Inspired by the dictum of the Vedas as well as the teachings of Sri Sathya Sai Baba, Hira is actively engaged in the service of humanity, alongside working devoutly for the character-building of people at large.
-His adoption of lifestyle of a spiritualist, social worker, and patron of various social causes began with knowing Sri Sathya Sai Baba.
+He was first introduced to Sri Sathya Sai Baba in 1978 and has been a student, and adopted a lifestyle in line with their teaching since then.
+Hira has supported philanthropic initiatives associated with the Sri Sathya Sai movement.

-Hira has been introducing the teachings and message of Sri Sathya Sai Baba and was the chairman of the Sri Sathya Sai Organization Region B, which included over 80 countries.
+Hira has been associated with organizations connected to the teachings of Sri Sathya Sai Baba and served as chairman of the Sri Sathya Sai Organization’s Region B, which included over 80 countries.
 He is currently a trustee of the Sri Sathya Sai Central Trust and President of both Sathya Sai Publications Japan and the Institute of Sathya Sai Education Japan.
-Over the years, he has organized workshops, exhibitions, and symposiums on Gayatri Mantra and its significance, the harms of alcohol and smoking, and the national annual Sai conventions in Japan.
+He has organized workshops, exhibitions, and symposiums on Gayatri Mantra and its significance, the harms of alcohol and smoking, and the national annual Sai conventions in Japan.
 A spiritual milestone was achieved on the 80th Birthday of Sri Sathya Sai Baba on 23 November 2005, when over 100 young Japanese fluently recited the whole of the Vedas in perfect Sanskrit pronunciation without referring to the text from memory.
 Since then, 300 Japanese have learned to recite the Vedas with appreciable pronunciation and decipher their meanings.